linobino1/kino-im-blauen-salon/README.md

 # kino-im-blauen-salon

-This repository contains a keystone 6 backend and a Vue3 frontend that serve a cinemas website.
+This repository contains a Payload CMS backend and a Vue3 frontend that serve a cinemas website.